dk4ho/pokemon-evolution-chain/modules/pokemon-api/README.md

 This module interacts with a Pokemon API and retrieves the necessary data.

 ## Usage
 To use this module, you need to have an API client that can retrieve evolution chain data from the Pokemon API.
-The API client is included in the /apiClients directory, but you can replace it with your own implementation if needed, allowing different implementations such as database connections or file-based storage.
+The API client is included in the /apiClients directory, but you can replace it with your own implementation if needed, allowing integration of different data sources, such as database-based or files-based storages.

 ```javascript